arendjr/phebe/phebe/src/content/blog/post-architecture-premature-abstraction-is-the-root-of-all-evil.md

 * Make sure your functions are pure (i.e. don't mutate their inputs or global state, or produce other side-effects) wherever feasible.

-I guess you could say you'll up with procedural programming with a functional flavor.
+I guess you could say you'll end up with procedural programming with a functional flavor.
 For example:

 ```ts
 /// BAD: This mutates `input`, which may be unexpected by the caller.